SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

-1. Work out how long a 'small' piece of work for your project might be.
-In Scrum, this would be the smallest effort value (Extra-Small if using shirt sizes).
-A more general rule is 1 hour.
-This is usually the smallest amount of time you can be paid for
+1. Set aside 1 hour for a small bit of work.

+Alternatively, if you're a developer in a Scrum team, then pick out a small task from your current PBI and estimate it.

-2. If you spend that amount of time trying to work out the problem with no progress, you **should** ask for help
+2. If you exceed the hour, or your estimate without making progress then you **should** call for help.